UK's Osborne vows crackdown on tax-avoiding tech firms

 Proposals unveiled by the OECD earlier this month could eliminate structures that have allowed companies such as Google Inc and Amazon.com Inc to shave billions of dollars off their global tax bills.

-Britain's finance ministry said the planned new measures to stop the diversion of profits offshore would raise "hundreds of millions of pounds as part of an anti-avoidance package raising billions of pounds over the next parliament."

-The new measures would "dramatically reduce" the benefits for companies of using complex arrangements, such as the so-called "double Irish" accounting arrangement deployed by multinationals, especially technology firms, in order to reduce declared profits, the ministry said in a news release.

-Tax campaigners have said that some new legislation introduced by Osborne on international groups with a tax base in the United Kingdom has made it easier for companies to avoid tax and encouraged a raft of multinational companies to shift their tax residence to Britain.

-(Additional reporting by Tom Bergin in London; Editing by Crispian Balmer and Sonya Hepinstall)
+However, Osborne has also introduced new tax legislation covering overseas subsidiaries which campaigners say has made it easier for companies to avoid tax and which has encouraged a raft of companies to establish their tax residence in Britain.
+(Reporting by William Schomberg and William James in Birmingham; additional reporting by Tom Bergin in London; Editing by Crispian Balmer)

+* A.II Holding AG, which owns 95% in F24, wants to carry out a squeeze-out Source text for Eikon: Further company coverage: (Gdynia Newsroom)

+* Launched FIOS Gigabit connection priced at $69.99 a month standalone and starting at $79.99 a month for triple play bundle when ordered online Source text for Eikon: Further company coverage: